kosl/ihipp-examples/docs/week5.md

 ![](images/jumpshot_riemann_opencl_double_reduce_legend_wo-values.png?raw=true)

-The second trace (thread 1) shows the OpenCL kernels on a timeline: it is evident that the `reducerSum` kernel is executed after the `medianTrapezium` kernel, as is the case in the trace showing CUDA kernels.
+The second trace (thread 1) shows the OpenCL kernels on a timeline: it is evident that the `reducerSum` kernel is executed after the `medianTrapezium` kernel, as is the case of the trace showing CUDA kernels.